-Prerequisites: Junior or Senior and permission of the instructor.
+Prerequisites: junior or senior status and permission of the instructor.

 Allows the department to design a course outside the normal offerings.
 In any given semester, the course content and format is developed for students with special interests and demonstrated abilities.
 Course may be repeated for credit with a change in topic.